Grave of the Fireflies (2005 film): Plot

 The film is something of an epilogue, set in 2005, 60 years after the Second World War ended.
-It opens at a crematorium in Kobe, Japan, where a family is paying their respects to Hisako Sawano (Seita and Setsuko's aunt), who has just passed away at the age of 95.
+It opens at a crematorium in Kobe, Japan, where a family is paying their respects to Hisako Sawano (Seita and Setsuko's aunt), who has just died at the age of 95.
 The funeral director comments how a person who lived through the Meiji, Taishō, Shōwa, and Heisei periods has finally gone to rest.
 After the funeral, Natsu (Seita's and Setsuko's cousin), Hisako's eldest of four children who is now a grandmother herself, sorts through her mother's belongings with her teenage granddaughter, Keiko.
-Keiko unexpectedly finds the metal fruit-drop tin and asks why it is important.
+Keiko unexpectedly finds the metal fruit drop tin and asks why it is important.
 Natsu begins to tell her about the family's struggle to survive during the Second World War, and the emotional scars that it left.

 Just prior to Seita's death in September 1945, someone informed Hisako and Natsu that he was still alive, though with no sign of his sister Setsuko and living near the central railway station in Kobe.
 Hisako and Natsu go to the station in hope of finding Seita, but cannot.
-Natsu asks a janitor if he saw "a third-year middle-school student, Seita Yokokawa, from Kobe 1st Middle School", wearing a school cap and with his little sister.
+Natsu asks a janitor if he saw "a third-year middle school student, Seita Yokokawa, from Kobe 1st Middle School", wearing a school cap and with his little sister.
 This triggers another janitor's memory and he recalls that the previous night, the two of them had found a dead boy matching Seita's description in a corner of the station.
-While carrying his corpse to be cremated, a metal fruit-drop tin fell from his clothes and thinking it rubbish, the janitor tossed it into a field.
+While carrying his corpse to be cremated, a metal fruit drop tin falls from his clothes and, thinking it is just a piece of rubbish, the janitor tosses it into a field.

 Hisako locates the tin; while Natsu looks on, she opens it and tips two small bits of white bone into her palm – Setsuko's.
 Hisako falls silent, while Natsu, who understands what happened to her cousins, blames her mother for causing their deaths and walks away, crying.
 After she leaves, Hisako notices two small, glowing fireflies under the tin.
-While watching them fly away, Hisako tearfully whispers a soft thanks, knowing she has been forgiven.
+While watching them fly away, Hisako tearfully whispers, "thanks", knowing she has been forgiven.